Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.foundation.v1.MsgRevoke"></a>

 ### MsgRevoke
-MsgRevoke revokes any authorization with the provided sdk.Msg type to the grantee on behalf of the foundation.
+MsgRevoke is the Msg/Revoke request type.

 | Field | Type | Label | Description |